-SEND students will have the opportunity to attend an additional transition session.
+SEND students will have the opportunity to attend an additional transition session and school tours.

-How are the school's resources allocated and matched to a child's or young person's special needs?
+10. How are the school's resources allocated and matched to a child's or young person's special needs?

 The school's SEND budget is allocated to meet the needs of the children on the SEN Register.